Azven2/Matrix2/README.md

 - Calculate an Inverse matrix
 - Calculate a Conjugate matrix
 - Calculate an adjunct matrix
-- Calculate a complaex trace value
+- Calculate a complex trace value
-- Calculate the Eigen vectors of a 2x2 matrix
+- Calculate the eigenvectors of a 2x2 matrix
-- Calculate the Eigen values of a 2x2 matrix
+- Calculate the eigenvalues of a 2x2 matrix
 - Recognise an involution matrix
 - Recognise a nilpotent matrix
 - Recognise a triangular matrix